 What about transport in Iran?

 Apart from metro trains in the cities, there are city to city trains which are also next level.
-I traveled in buses as well from Tehran to Isfahan and from Isfahan to Shiraz, the buses were more modern than I thought.
+I traveled in buses as well from Tehran to Isfahan and from Isfahan to Shiraz.
+The buses were more modern than I expected.

-Taxis are available in every city with Yellow color and Taxi sign on it, and it’s also cheaper than your imagination. for a 5KM ride, the taxi will cost less than $3. there is also a Taxi app like Uber which is called “Snapp“.
+Taxis are available in every city with Yellow color and Taxi sign on it. it’s cheaper than your imagination.
+For a 5KM ride, the taxi will cost less than $3. there is also a Taxi app an Uber like application which is called “Snapp“.
 You can download that to order a cheap taxi ride in Iran.